Pe8er/asphyxiation-by-oxygen-hands/_posts/2025-08-20-Homelab-Calibre-Automated.md

 ![Calibre Web Screenshot](/assets/images/calibre.jpg)
 {:.screenshot}

 This is a follow-up to my post about setting up Calibre book library on my local server.
-Since the last time I attempted it, I switched to a GMKtec NucBox G3 and

 <!--more-->